jujuwoman/RNA-combinatorics/README.md

 # RNA-combinatorics
-Visualization aid to reseach in the combinatorics of RNA secondary structures
+Research aid for the combinatorics of RNA secondary structures